 By examining how IMVU users guide their digital characters and interact with others in the community, student teams assembled an initial hypothesis to eliminate friction, improve conversation and foster common bonds.
 Students are building tools, environments, avatars, and associated creative elements such as fashion pieces or room décor, to test their assumptions.
 Guided by expert faculty, students are testing and iterating their designs, in real-time, within IMVU’s live platform.

-Team 1 – My Story
+Team 1 – My Blog Story

 Team 3 – Labyrinth